2015 FA WSL

-The 2015 season of the Women's Super League was the fifth season of the FA WSL, the top-level women's football league of England.
+The 2015 FA WSL 1 was the fifth season of the FA WSL, the top-level women's football league of England.
 The season was played from 25 March to 4 October.

 Liverpool were the defending champions from the 2014 FA WSL.
 Chelsea became the title winners and together with Manchester City (who finished as runners-up) qualified for the 2016–17 UEFA Women's Champions League.

 This was the second season since the WSL 2 was introduced.
 As part of a two-year expansion plan, the WSL 1 will increase to nine teams for the 2016 season.
 By the end of the 2015 season two teams (Reading and Doncaster Rovers Belles) were promoted from WSL 2 to WSL 1 and only one team (Bristol Academy) relegated to WSL 2, with one team being promoted from Premier League to WSL 2.